amytee252/Keystrokes_NN/README.md

 It is believed that by looking at a user's behaviour as they type a password, you can identify imposters (external or internal) just by looking at their keyboard actions.
 It is possible to create a machine learning (ML) model which is capable of recognising whether the password entered is actually by user based on their keystrokes.
 This concept falls into the class of anomaly detection as it is the identification of events which differ from the rest of the data.
 It is expected that genuine login attempts by the same user will be similar to other login attempts by the same user, but attempts by an imposter will register as an outlier.

+What is being performed can be classed as One Class Classification (OOC) for anomaly detection.
+Anomalies are rare examples (imposters) that do not fit with the rest of the data.
+The aim is to build an algorithm that attempts to model 'normal' examples in order to then classify new examples as either normal or abnormal (anomaly).
+The aim of the model is to fit a model on normal data, and predict whether new data is normal or an anomaly.

 ### Dataset

 The dataset used in the aforementioned paper is from 51 subjects typing 400 passwords each.
 The same password is typed by all subjects.
 The password, `.tie5Roanl` is a 10-character password containing letters, numbers, and punctuation.
 In subsequent years, this dataset has been referred to as the DSL2009 benchmark dataset, and will be referred to as such here.
 It is worth noting, that nowadays, when users are asked to generate a password, it is now common to include a special character, e.g. '$', '%', '#' etc.